SparkyzCodez/FSRM-Anti-ransomware/README.md

 That's the very sparse quick start.
 I'll get very detailed instructions done sooner rather than later.

+Be sure to keep a close eye on these project files.
+This is under active development and I have plenty of to-dos to get to.

 Jason Kreisler

 18 Oct 2019